 Layered haircuts have a bad rap.
 Thanks to the '90s obsession with them, the noughties was a palette cleanser of sleek, straight mono-length hair.
 Today, however, we're slowly starting to embrace layers once again.
 But the 2.0 version is more about creating cool-girl texture and a little well-placed volume in hair.
 You can forget about that less-than-covetable mushroom shape that became so intrinsically linked with '90s celebs.
 Don't get us wrong—we'll always have a special place in our hearts for The Rachel, but the modern version is subtler than that.

 Below, we're rounding out 60 celebrities who have nailed layered hair.
-And for some pro styling tips, we called on celebrity hairstylist Joseph Maine.
+And for some pro styling tips, we called on sought-after hairstylists Joseph Maine and Anastasia Stylianou.

 Meet the Expert